Testing the Solvability of Systems of Linear Inequalities: Uniform asymptotic validity

 Moreover, for any $Q \in \mathcal{Q}_0$ such that the system $b(Q) - A(Q)\eta \leq 0$ has $\eta_Q$ as its unique solution, we have

 for any $\epsilon>0$.
-Here $\hat{H}_N(\cdot)$ denotes the conditional distribution (given $\mathbb{W}_N$) of $v^*$ as defined in equation~\eqref{eqnSSLSUC4}. \end{theorem}
+Here $\hat{H}_N(\cdot)$ denotes the conditional distribution (given $\mathbb{W}_N$) of $v^*$ as defined in equation~\eqref{eqnEAM4}. \end{theorem}

-\begin{remark} Equation~\ref{eqnSSLSUC11} implies that the inequality in Equation~\ref{eqnSSLSUC10} can be replaced by an equality if, for some $Q \in \mathcal{Q}_0$, the inequality system $b(Q) - A(Q)\eta \leq 0$ has $\eta_Q$ as its unique solution, and the asymptotic distribution of $\sqrt{N} \hat{T}_N$ is nondegenerate.
-In Lemma~\ref{lem1AD}, we derive the asymptotic distribution of $\sqrt{N} \hat{T}_N$ under such DGPs and show that it is nondegenerate if and only if the optimal solution set $\Delta_0(Q)$ of the linear program in Equation~\ref{eqnSSLSUC1} strictly contains the set $\{0\}$.
+\begin{remark} Equation~\ref{eqnAVEAM2} implies that the inequality in Equation~\ref{eqnAVEAM1} can be replaced by an equality if, for some $Q \in \mathcal{Q}_0$, the inequality system $b(Q) - A(Q)\eta \leq 0$ has $\eta_Q$ as its unique solution, and the asymptotic distribution of $\sqrt{N} \hat{T}_N$ is nondegenerate.
+In Lemma~\ref{lem1AD}, we derive the asymptotic distribution of $\sqrt{N} \hat{T}_N$ under such DGPs and show that it is nondegenerate if and only if the optimal solution set $\Delta_0(Q)$ of the LP~\ref{eqnAVEAM0} strictly contains the set $\{0\}$.
 As a consequence, our test is not unduly conservative when the family $\mathcal{Q}_0$ includes such DGPs.
 For DGPs $Q \in \mathcal{Q}_0$ where the inequality system $b(Q) - A(Q)\eta \leq 0$ has multiple solutions and $\Delta_0(Q)$ strictly contains $\{0\}$, it can be shown that the pointwise (i.e., for fixed $Q$) asymptotic limit of $\hat{H}_N(\cdot)$ stochastically dominates the pointwise asymptotic distribution of $\sqrt{N} \hat{T}_N$ in the first-order stochastic dominance sense, with both distributions being nondegenerate.
-In such cases, our testing procedure is expected to be conservative, with the pointwise asymptotic size of the test potentially much smaller than the nominal level $\alpha$.
+In such cases, our testing procedure is expected to be conservative, with the pointwise asymptotic size of the test potentially much smaller than the nominal level $\alpha$. \end{remark} \begin{remark} The procedures in Sections~\ref{subsectionKAM} and \ref{subsectionEAM} require tuning parameters $\kappa_N$ satisfying $\kappa_N \to \infty$ and $\kappa_N = o(\sqrt{N})$.
+Simulation evidence indicates that these choices materially affect performance.
+Large values of the tuning parameters $\kappa_{1N}$ and $\kappa_{2N}$ in equations \ref{eqnEAM5} lead to more conservative tests, whereas smaller values may fail to achieve proper size control.
+The method is not highly sensitive to the choice of $\kappa_{3N}$.
+Intuitively, the tuning parameters should scale with the standard deviations of the estimated components of $(A, b)$, although a formal analysis is beyond the scope of this paper.
+In our applications and simulations, we set $\kappa_N = \sqrt{\log N}$, which seems to perform reasonably well in practice. \end{remark}